What is periodic paralysis?

 The different forms of PP may cause the following:

-- Thyrotoxic PP tends to begin between 20 and 40 years of age.
+- Thyrotoxic PP tends to start between 20 and 40 years of age.
 Attacks happen anywhere from a few times per year to a few times per week.
 Attacks can last from hours to days.
-With this form of PP, you may also have thyroid-related symptoms such as anxiety, sweating, weight loss, and palpitations (an abnormal sensation of the heartbeat).
+With this form of PP, you may also have thyroid-related symptoms such as anxiety, sweating, weight loss, and anan abnormal sensation of the heartbeat (palpitations).
+Some people with thyrotoxic PP don't have symptoms of thyroid disease, especially early on.

-- Andersen-Tawil syndrome usually begins before age 18.
+- Andersen-Tawil syndrome usually starts before age 18.
 The attacks last from 1 to 36 hours.
 This form can cause irregular heartbeats because it affects heart muscle along with skeletal muscle

 In general, your symptoms may differ, depending on the form of PP and the particular gene change that you may have.